urieco/General-Notes-About-Computing/Computer Science/General Knowledge.md

 ## Clock cycle and Bus cycle
 - A computer uses a clock.
 The frequency of this clock indicates how many (Giga/Mega/Kilo) cycles per second that the clock wave changes.
 This is the basis of any cycle for the computer.
 This can be considered a 'clock cycle'.

-Ex: A CPU poses a clock speed of 5 GHz, which means 5 x 10<sup>9</sup> cycles per second.
+Ex: A CPU poses a clock speed of 5 GHz, which means 5 * 10<sup>9</sup> cycles per second.

-- The bus cycle is the cycle or time required to to make a single read or write transaction between the CPU and an external device such as external memory.
+- The bus cycle is the cycle or time required to make a single read or write transaction between the CPU and an external device such as external memory.

 ## Machine cycle